-This module aims to enable students to communicate effectively with and to a range of individuals and groups; to develop their ability to communicate orally and in written form; and to understand communication skills in the context of relationship based social work practice.
+This module aims to enable students to communicate effectively with a range of individuals and groups.
+Students are supported to develop their ability to communicate effectively in dialogue and in writing and to understand communication skills in the context of relationship based social work practice.